gioblu/PJON/documentation/data-transmission.md

   Serial.println("10 is ok!");
 }
 ```
-It also returns the result of transmission exactly as send_packet.
+It also returns the result of transmission exactly as `send_packet`.
 Remember that `send_packet_blocking` does not try to receive while transmitting or retrying, so this should be used carefully.